nickbabcock/EU4.Savegame/README.md

 updating each entity, a validation check must be performed and a failure results in an exception being thrown.
 This also alerts us to possible bugs in the parsing sooner than if we allowed more flexible input.

+StyleCop - A (minor) goal of this project is to make it appear that one developer wrote it.
+This ensures consistency and a high level of programming.
+While I can scan through all changes, I will make mistakes.
+StyleCop doesn't.